On configuration spaces of stable maps

-The virtual dimension of $\overline{ \mathcal {M}} ( \mathcal {P}, [ \mathbb{CP} ^{l}], d)$, is $-2 d \cdot r + 2k + 2l $.
-Note that if $2k \leq 2r-2$, then
+The virtual dimension of $\overline{ \mathcal {M}} ( \mathcal {P}, [ \mathbb{CP} ^{l}], d)$, is $2 d r + 2k + 2l $.
+Note that if $0<2k \leq 2r-2$, then

-This is a kind of stability condition and we will assume this condition in order to link up with \cite{BP}.
-With this condition definition of quantum classes is particularly simple:
+On the other hand $d> 0$ results in too high virtual dimension, and $d=0$ only contributes to degree 0 class as we will see below.
+Under this condition definition of quantum classes is particularly simple:

-where $b \in H_* ( \mathbb{CP} ^{n-1}, \mathbb{Q}) $ is defined by duality:
+where $b \in H_* ( \mathbb{CP} ^{r-1}, \mathbb{Q}) $ is defined by duality:

-where the right side is the usual intersection product and $e ( \mathcal {O} (l,1))$ is the orbifold virtual Euler number of the obstruction bundle, which is defined to be zero unless the virtual dimension of $\overline{ \mathcal {M}} ( \mathcal {P}, [ \mathbb{CP} ^{l}], 1)$ is 0.
-An extensive and ingeneous theory of Hofer-Wysocki-Zehnder is needed to make this succinct description precise.
-In particular we need a generalized Fredholm theory on polyfolds, outlined in \cite{Hofer}.
+where the left side is the usual intersection product and the right side is the orbifold Gromov-Witten invariant counting elements of $ \overline{ \mathcal {M}} ( \mathcal {P}, [ \mathbb{CP} ^{l}], -r)$, which is zero unless the expected dimension is zero.
 Of course we also have to show that our definition of $qc_k$ is well defined, i.e. that \eqref{eq.correlator} is independent of the choice of representative $ \widetilde{f}$.
 This is worked out in \cite{GS}, and readily generalizes to polyfold setting, as it is just the usual cobordism of moduli space argument, similarly with independence of choices of almost complex structures, (connections).